Laos and Vietnam, Mountains and Hill-tribes

 Day 4 - Plain of Jars - day tour and the ruins of Muang Khuon

-Morning visit to the Mines Action Group office to learn about the work they do in clearing landmines and unexploded ordnance in the area.
-We then travel out to the picturesque Jar Site 2, and begin our short hike to the impressive Site 3, consisting of over around 150 jars.
-Afternoon visit to the atmospheric ruins of the ancient city of Xieng Khouang, now known as Muang Khoun.
+Morning visit to hill-top Jar Site 2 followed by a short hike to the picturesque forest setting of Site 3, consisting of over around 150 of the giant carved jars.
+Afternoon visit to the evocative ruins of the nearby ancient city of Xieng Khouang, now known as Muang Khoun.

 Overnight: Phonsavan Transport: Minibus, Walk, Meals: B, L,

-Day 5 - On the road - head northeast to Sam Neua
+Day 5 - On the road - heading northeast to Sam Neua

-Departure to the remote town of Sam Neua in the far northeast of Laos.
+Departure for the remote town of Sam Neua in the far northeast of Laos.
 Stops en-route include Hmong and Khmu settlements, a Tai Phong weaving village, plus photo stops for the breathtaking scenery.
-We’ll also visit the mysterious Hintang Menhirs, about which almost nothing is known.
+We’ll also visit the mysterious Hintang Menhirs, Laos’s very own ‘mini-Stonehenge’.

 Overnight: Sam Neua Transport: Minibus, Meals: B, L, D,

-Day 6 - Sam Neua - Vieng Xai caves and karst scenery
+Day 6 - Sam Neua - the 'Hidden City' and karst scenery

-Short tour of Sam Neua including a walk along the river to the local market, before setting off to Vieng Xai.
-These extensive caves are where the Pathet Lao leaders lived during the Indochina War.
-In the afternoon an easy walk brings us to some of the lesser-visited cave sites plus an opportunity to view more of the area’s beautiful, limestone karst scenery.
+Our short tour of Sam Neua Town includes a walk along the river to the local market, before setting off to Vieng Xai.
+This extensive cave system, where the Pathet Lao leaders lived during the Indochina War, has become known as the ‘Hidden City’.
+In the afternoon a leisurely hike brings us to some of the lesser-visited cave sites plus an opportunity to view more of the area’s beautiful, limestone karst scenery.